microsoft/folio/README.md

 ### Workers

 Each worker process creates a new environment to run tests.
-Different environments always run in different workers.
+Different projects always run in different workers.
 By default, Folio reuses the worker as much as it can to make testing faster, but it will create a new worker when retrying tests, after any test failure, to initialize a new environment, or just to speed up test execution if the worker limit is not reached.

 The maximum number of worker processes is controlled via [command line](#command-line) or [configuration object](#configuration-object).